iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

-1. Developed an ensemble classifier within salesforce that analyzed email & chatbot message content, company info & other related variables to classify the potential value of prospective clients and route them to support reps with specific recommendations
+1. Developed an ensemble classifier within salesforce that analyzed email & chatbot message content, company info & other related variables to classify the potential value of prospective clients & route them to support reps with specific recommendations

 2. Developed plugins to enable log collection/shipping to Loggly for popular languages & software.
 The inbound classifier would automatically recommend specific integration code based on the text in client requests